catalinhercut/technical-assessment/README.md

 # PromoOps frontend assessment

-This repository is the starting point for a 120-minute frontend coding assessment.
+This repository is the starting point for a 60 - 120 minute frontend coding assessment.
 Read [ASSESSMENT.md](./ASSESSMENT.md) before making changes.

 ## Quick start